Publix Supermarket Edits Latin Honors Phrase ‘Summa Cum Laude’ From Graduation Cake

 A Publix in South Carolina decided to censor the word “cum” from a graduation cake because the supermarket misinterpreted the meaning of the Latin phrase.

-Cara Koscinski says she ordered a build-your-own cake online, with a customized inscription, from the Charleston Publix as part of a high school graduation party for her 18-year-0ld son, Jacob.
+Cara Koscinski says she ordered a build-your-own sheet cake online, with a customized inscription, from the Charleston Publix for a high school graduation party for her 18-year-0ld son, Jacob.

 Jacob received his diploma with a 4.89 grade point average after completing a Christian homeschooling program.
 The young honors graduate is headed to a pre-med program at Wingate University on a full academic scholarship.

 The phrase, which is in Latin, translates to “with highest honors,” and signifies Jacob’s lofty academic achievement.
 Cara Koscinski even explained the meaning in the special instructions box on the Publix website when the website initially rejected the wording with a message that profane wording wasn’t allowed.
 She included a hyperlink to a more detailed explanation.